Initially, I’m angry.

 I can’t help but glare at him when he says, “someplace better.”
 Good luck!
 Is the first thought that comes to mind.
 He’d have better luck building from scratch—making a Disneyland Resort type town in the desert than finding a place like Tomahawk Hill in another geographic location.

 I study him.
 The set of his jaw, those classic features set under a thick head of dark blond hair, the steady eyes that I realize are more hazel than brown under the dining room lights.
 Spend all day with this guy?
-The thought of it makes me anxious, but I hear myself agree.
-I had been a royal jerk since I’d opened the door to him and agreeing to help him was the least I could do as an apology to my grandmother.
+The thought of it makes me anxious for some reason, but I hear myself agree.
+I had been a royal jerk since I’d opened the door to him and agreeing to help him by playing tour guide was the least I could do as an apology to my grandmother.

 “Fine.
 But just one day.”

 “Ten to seven,” he says.